 As a Kinsta client, you are referred to as a data controller.
 This means you are responsible for implementing appropriate technical and organizational measures to ensure and demonstrate that any data processing is performed in compliance with the GDPR.

 As you have probably grasped by now, GDPR is a really big deal!
-It’s going to impact almost every WordPress site on the web.
-With the deadline fast approaching, we encourage everyone to take the time, do your research, and ensure your site is fully compliant.
+It’s impacting almost every WordPress site on the web.
+The deadline has come and gone, therefore we encourage everyone to take the time, do your research, and ensure your site is fully compliant.
 If you don’t, you could be looking at some pretty hefty fines!

 Got any questions about GDPR and WordPress?
 Drop them below in the comments.
 Or if you know of another popular WordPress plugin that is already GDPR compliant let us know and we’ll add it above!